sodiqojodu/news-ingestion-project/README.md

   - **REST API** (POST `/ingest`)
   - **WebSocket** (for real-time streaming)
   - **UDP Server** (for high-throughput ingestion)

+- **Message Broker:**
+  Kafka is integrated as a message broker to decouple ingestion from processing.
+Incoming news items are published to Kafka, allowing the system to buffer bursts of high-volume data and process them asynchronously.

 - **Database:**
   Elasticsearch is used as the backend database because of its high write/read throughput, full-text search capabilities, and scalability.